labgrid-project/labgrid/.github/pull_request_template.md

 - [ ] Documentation for the feature
 - [ ] Tests for the feature
 <!---
-If you add a driver/resource or modifiy one:
+If you add a driver/resource or modify one:
 --->
 - [ ] The arguments and description in doc/configuration.rst have been updated
 <!---